keystonejs/keystone/.changeset/thirty-apples-cry.md

 '@keystone-6/fields-document': patch
 ---

-Fix relationship fields not respecting their `ui.labelField` configuration
+Fix relationship fields not using their `ui.labelField` configuration